RussellSchwedhelm/ST10065470_RussellSchwedhelm_PROG7311_POE/README.txt

 ----------------------------------------------------------------------------------------------------------
 Register
 ~~~~~~~~
-Welcome to the registration page of our application!
+Welcome to the registration page.
 This page allows you to create a new account.
 Below,
 you'll find guidance on how to navigate the page and what information to provide:
 ---------------------------------------
 Registration Form: